syncfusion-content/wpf-docs/wpf/PropertyGrid/Attribute-support.md

 {% endtabs %}

-Here, the  DOB and Password proeprties are disabled,
+Here, the  DOB and Password properties are disabled,

 ![Password and DOB is not editabled in propertygrid](Attribute-Support-Images\ReadOnly-Editable-Attribute.png)